 If you listen to the radio, like I do, you’ve probably heard one of the “We Buy Ugly Houses®” ads by HomeVestors®.
 It was over a decade ago when I first heard one.
 But, when I did, it changed how I thought about finding leads on real estate deals.
-After all, if I was hearing the ads, then distressed homeowners were too.
-So, I gave the HomeVestors® team a call to ask about their advertising campaign—which also includes television, billboards, and print—and how effective it was at drumming up leads.
+After all, if I was hearing the ads, then distressed homeowners were, too.
+So, I gave the HomeVestors® team a call to ask about the advertising campaign—which also includes television, billboards, and print—and how effective it was at drumming up leads.

 Don’t take a hit-or-miss strategy for finding real estate deals.
 Call HomeVestors to become a part of the “We Buy Ugly Houses®” team today!